ConstanzeMaass2610/ConstanzeMaass2610/README.md

 - 👋 Hi, I’m Stani
 - 👀 I’m interested in coding and knitting
-- 🌱 I’m currently learning knowledge managment an tracking knowlege for an Team
+- 🌱 I’m currently interessted in knowledge managment

 <!---